 - The wishes of the victim.

-- The nature of the incident including whether a crime has been committed and the harm caused.
+- The nature of the incident including the harm caused and whether a crime has been committed.

 - Ages of the children involved.

 - Developmental stages of the children.

 - Any power imbalance between the children.

 - Any previous incidents.

 - Ongoing risks.

 - Other related issues or wider context.

-Options: The DSL decision making regarding the issue with the following possible options: -
+Options: The DSL decision making regarding the issue with the following possible options:

 - Manage internally

 - Early Help intervention

-- Refer to SPA
+- Refer to C-SPA

-- Report to the police (generally in parallel with a referral to SPA)
+- Report to the police (generally in parallel with a referral to C-SPA)